DTACat/Custom-Effects-And-Decorations-Discord-Theme/README.md

 # Dark-Omen-Loop-Discord-Theme
 Loops The Dark Omen Profile Effect Intro.
-Here is a list of links for different profile effects
+Here is a list of links for different profile effects you can change it too.

 _